-- 54.(1) The Cabinet Secretary shall, prepare an annual report and submit the report to Parliament in accordance with Article 153(4)(b) of the Constitution. - (2) Where any of the recommendations contained in a report submitted under subsection - (1) have not been implemented, the Cabinet Secretary shall report to Parliament the reasons therefor.
+- 54.(1) The Cabinet Secretary shall, prepare an annual report on the implementation of human rights and shall submit the report to Parliament in accordance with Article 153(4) (b) of the Constitution. - (2) Where any of the recommendations contained in report submitted under subsection (1) have not been implemented, the Cabinet Secretary shall report to the National Assembly the reasons therefor.